 The way I see it, sand dunes are among the most wonderful places in the world.
 They’re the very definition of a windswept landscape — the product of our planet’s most fundamental forces.
-They also exist all over the world, from coastal regions to deserts that span entire continents.
-It’s no wonder that photographers love the dunes so much.
+They also exist everywhere, from coastal regions to deserts that span entire continents.
 Below, I’ll offer some of my top tips for photographing sand dunes and getting incredible images.

 Before I begin, here’s a quick summary of the most important tips for sand dunes photography: